Hahiii/ne-ljuti-se/README.md

 ## Setup

-Make sure you have node isntalled, then run `npm install`.
+Make sure you have node installed, then run `npm install`.

 ## Run locally